006: These 6 Questions Helped Us Decide On The Perfect Expat Destination.

-For us we wanted some adventure, but a major reason was to earn a good living so we wouldn’t have to struggle so much financially.
+For us, we wanted some adventure, but a major reason was to earn a good living so we wouldn’t have to struggle so much financially.
 Knowing this was our goal we looked at countries that were known for good salaries.
 Last we looked, that was: South Korea, Hong Kong, UAE, and Saudi Arabia.
-Sometimes you can find these great salary to cost of living ratios in China, Singapore, Macau, Thailand, and Taiwan as well.
+Sometimes you can find this great salary to cost of living ratio in places like China, Singapore, Macau, Thailand, and Taiwan as well.

 2- What kind of job do you want or can you do?